 Angelo received his BS in biomedical engineering at the University of Rhode Island, where he was the team leader on a project investigating electroencephalogram technology for use in assistive technology for disabled persons.
 The results of this work were presented at the Northeast Biomedical Engineering Conference in 2015.

 Steve comes from a rich background including exposure and experience in technology, emergency medicine, critical care transport, and to a lesser extent aviation.
 After moving to Pittsburgh in 2003 he found himself interested in public safety and medicine which drew him to a position with a preeminent critical care transport provider in the Pittsburgh region.
 During his 7 year tenure he managed communication, networking, and IT resources across a geographically diverse organization.
 After obtaining his Paramedic certification in 2011 he followed his passion and spent time working in an urban high volume emergency medical service while pursuing a Bachelors of Science degree from the University of Pittsburgh.
 Most recently he worked as a Systems Engineer with a cloud based electronic medical record provider specifically written for EMS.
 Steve is able to provide unique insight not only to clinical issues and topics, but also the technological hurdles that present themselves to this unique group of medical providers.

-Kyle is a PhD student in Rhetoric and Composition at the University of Pittsburgh, where his research interests cover the use of metaphor, trust, and rhetorical invention.
+Kyle Winkler is a Ph.D. student in Rhetoric and Composition at the University of Pittsburgh, where his research interests cover the use of metaphor, trust, and rhetorical invention.
 Before moving to Pennsylvania, he taught college English in northeast Indiana.
-Kyle has been able to bring a knowledge of researching and crafting messages for both niche and broad audiences, helping turn medical and business terminology into an innovative message for those who need to know how AlphaStroke can help them and those who can help AlphaStroke reach market.
+Kyle has been able to bring a knowledge of researching and crafting messages for both niche and broad audiences, helping turn medical and business terminology into an innovative message for those who need to know how AlphaStroke can help them and those who can help ALPHASTROKE reach market.